You Should Be Sad

 "You Should Be Sad" (stylized in sentence case) is a song recorded by American singer Halsey.
-It was released on January 10, 2020, through Capitol Records as the third single from her third studio album, Manic (2020).
+It was released on January 10, 2020, through Capitol Records as the third single from their third studio album, Manic (2020).
 Halsey wrote the song with their producer Greg Kurstin.
 "You Should Be Sad" is a country pop ballad that features lyrics about a breakup and an unfaithful ex-lover.

 Upon its release, the song was met with critical acclaim, with many critics praising its lyrics.
 In the US, the song peaked at number twenty six on the Billboard Hot 100, becoming the album's second highest-charting single on the Hot 100.
-It entered the top ten in Australia, Belgium and Ireland, while reaching the top 20 in Austria, the Czech Republic, Hungary, Scotland, Singapore and the United Kingdom.
+It entered the top ten in Australia and Ireland, while reaching the top 20 in Austria, the Czech Republic, Hungary, Scotland, Singapore and the United Kingdom.

 The music video for "You Should Be Sad" was directed by Colin Tilley.
 Premiering on January 10, 2020, the video depicts Halsey going to "an underground country western nightclub, where a lot of beautiful people are line-dancin".
 The video was met with mixed reviews.

 Background

-Halsey revealed that she wrote the song in her living room floor, as well in Nashville, and stated that "the most petty and heartbreaking songs all come from country".
+Halsey revealed that they wrote the song in their living room floor, as well in Nashville, and stated that "the most petty and heartbreaking songs all come from country".
 When talking about the inspiration for the outfits, Halsey confirmed a number of artists, writing, "Xtina, Gaga, Carrie, and of course Shania, this was one loaded with nods to badass idols of mine.
 Had the vision to do a 'Before He Cheats' but instead about after he does haha".